Fujifilm X-T2 vs Panasonic GX80

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T2 and GX80 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T2 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.